 1983.
 216 pp. pb Dallas, TX: Acclaimed Books, n.d.
 216 pp. The first part of the book contained the story

 (some names changed) of Operation TAILWIND, a raid into Laos by a SOG hatchet team in September 1970, in

 which Van Buskirk participated.
 There were a bunch of obvious inaccuracies and gross implausibilities.
 I particularly like the

 120mm Gatling gun on the C-130 gunship, and the claim that there would have been no chance of getting back to the Vietnamese border on

 foot because the team was "probably a good 200 miles into Laos" (p.
 48).
-200 miles from the Vietnamese border would have been
+200 miles from the Vietnamese border would have been well into Thailand.

 In June 1998, Van Buskirk appeared on a CNN documentary about TAILWIND, testifying that killing American defectors had been a goal of the operation.
 But there had not been anything about defectors in Van Buskirk's book.
 The documentary also said that sarin nerve gas had been used in the operation.
 Van Buskirk's book did say that gas had been dropped to cover the withdrawal of the team, but did not suggest sarin or any nerve gas; the description in the book clearly would have represented Adamsite (DM), an incapacitating agent that caused intense nausea, occasionally used by U.S. forces during the war.